Skip to content

 • Building data structures: native Python syntax

-• Debugging: print() to see output
+• Debugging: print() and read the output next turn

-• Creating reusable logic: define functions
+• Creating reusable logic: define helpers and drop them in helpers/

 Agents operate in a generate → execute → observe loop: